Ancient Architecture in India | Characteristics And Evolution

 Pillars:

 The state used inscriptions on pillars as an emblem to celebrate military triumphs or spread religious ideas.
-On average, the pillar, composed of chunar sandstone and consisting of four sections, stood 40 feet tall.
+On average, the pillar, composed of Chunar sandstone and consisting of four sections, stood 40 feet tall.
 There was only one stone, or monolith, utilized.
 An illustration would be the Lauria Nandangarh pillar in Champaran, Sarnath.

 Stupa: